gnosis/dx-tools/README.md

   <img width="350px" src="http://dutchx.readthedocs.io/en/latest/_static/DutchX-logo_blue.svg" />
 </p>

-# DutchX CLI
+# DutchX Tools
-This project provides a simple script that will allow you to trade on the DutchX using the Command Line Interface (CLI).
+This project provides a Docker image that contain some useful tools for interacting with the DutchX as the Command Line Interface (CLI) and the Bots.
 Trading can be done in the following networks:

 * Rinkeby (recommended to test)